deltanode/react-playground/05-lets-get-hooked/README.md

 <summary>Why do we need `useState Hook`?</summary><br>
 <blockquote>

 - `useState()` is one of the basic hooks functions which creates a state and assigns the initialState value passed in the parameter.
-It also provides a setState function, the state can be updated only using this function.
+It also provides a setState function, the state can be updated only using this function. <br>
   `const [state, setState] = useState(initialState);`
 - During initial render, the returned state (state) is the same as the value passed as the first argument (initialState).
 - The setState function is used to update the state.
 It accepts a new state value and enqueues a re-render of the component.